 Suzanne Nimoh is an MA student in the Department of Geography and the Environment at UT Austin.
 She is a critical and feminist geographer studying race, colonialism, and memory in the Spanish Caribbean.
 I co-advise Suzie with Dr. Caroline Faria, and we collaborate as well through the Feminist Geography Collective at UT Austin.

-Libby McClure is an occupational epidemiologist currently working at the North Carolina Department of Health and Human Services on the COVID-19 response and with DataWorks NC as their health data analyst.
+Libby McClure is a postdoctoral fellow at the North Carolina Occupational Safety and Health Research Center and the health data analyst with DataWorks NC.
 Her research is focused on the ways in which historical and structural inequalities produce health disparities.
 She seeks involvement in social and environmental justice-focused research that both critically complicates traditional study of health and illness while also supporting social change.
 Libby and I are collaborating on a health study of former Alcoa workers and their families, assessing the associations of toxic exposure with disease outcomes and mortality, and race and gender disparities.

 Deidre Zoll is a PhD Candidate in Community & Regional Planning at UT Austin.
 Her research examines the relationship between race, class and climate adaptation projects in U.S. cities.
 Deidre and I are collaborating on a project titled “Urban Planning for An Uncertain Future” with Robert Paterson and Miriam Solis that recently won a Planet Texas 2050 grant.